lujianming000/Hangman-Game/readme.md

-# COMP 1537 - Wheel of Fortune
+# COMP 1537 - Hangman Game

 Welcome to the repository for the web final.
 Updates coming soon.